 - track what’s happening with my emails, such as whether they’re getting opened, forwarded etc.

-Some of my friends use Mailchimp and are very happy with it, but after investigating the differences, these are the main reasons I prefer AWeber (your mileage may vary):
+These are the main reasons I prefer AWeber (your mileage may vary):

 - I can track who signs up from different forms and which articles are prompting the most sign-ups, to see what I should write more of!